 He designed, delivered and assessed UG and PG modules:

 2012-2015: Digital Signal Processing Fundaments (Loughborough University)

 2015/16: Digital Signal Processing and Estimation (EEE3004-EEE8001)

 He teaches on the MSc Programme in Communications and Signal Processing.
 In addition, every year, he supervise a small number of MSc final projects associated with this programme.
 For more information about potential projects, please do not hesitate to contact him.

 To apply to join this MSc programme please visit: How to Apply.

 - Fu Z, Feng P, Angelini F, Chambers JC, Naqvi SM.
 Particle PHD Filter Based Multiple Human Tracking using Online Group-Structured Dictionary Learning.
-IEEE Access 2018.
-In Press.
+IEEE Access 2018, 6, 14764-14778.

 - Li Q, Ben Y, Tan J, Naqvi SM, Chambers J. Robust Selection of the Degrees of Freedom in the Student's t Distribution through Multiple Model Adaptive Estimation.
 Signal Processing 2018.
 In Press.

-- Li Q, Ben Y, Naqvi SM, Neasham J, Chambers J. Robust Student’s t Based Cooperative Navigation for Autonomous Underwater Vehicles.
-IEEE Transactions on Instrumentation & Measurement 2018.
-In Press.
+- Li Q, Ben Y, Naqvi SM, Neasham J, Chambers J. Robust Student’s t-Based Cooperative Navigation for Autonomous Underwater Vehicles.
+IEEE Transactions on Instrumentation & Measurement 2018, (ePub ahead of Print).